-A cryptocurrency wallet or crypto wallet is a tool or software program or system to access your digital assets, including crypto tokens, coins and NFTs.
+A cryptocurrency wallets or crypto wallet is a tool or software program or system to access your digital assets, including crypto tokens, coins and NFTs.
 This wallet has two keys- public and private keys for cryptocurrency transactions.
-The public key of your crypto wallet is a unique address, like your PayPal address, that you can share with anyone to receive money.
+The public key of your Custodial & non-custodial Wallets is a unique address, like your PayPal address, that you can share with anyone to receive money.

 However, the private key is the password that gives you access to your holdings that live on the blockchains.
 It is proof of your ownership over your cryptocurrencies like Bitcoin and Ethereum.
 You can send and receive digital money through your private key.
 By all means, you need to safeguard the password as it opens all your crypto assets and tokens.
 If you have lost this password, you cannot restore it and you’ll no longer control your assets.
 Such crypto wallets are called non custodial wallets.

 On the other hand, you can also store your private keys in some wallet or on a third-party server.
 But, those are not hack-proof yet you have the option to recover the password once it has been lost.
 This type of crypto wallet is called a custodial wallet.

 The crypto investors, especially the newcomers have a keen interest to understand the basic differences between Custodial & non-custodial Wallets and which one to select.

 When the third–party is taking custody of your crypto assets, you are using custodial wallets.

 - In this type of wallet, your custodian performs all tasks from storing your private keys to the safe and secure transaction of your cryptocurrencies.
 Hence, when you buy crypto, you’re very likely using your custodial wallets.